petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/applying-claritys-brand-styling.md

 1. Click *Save*.

-## Exercise Two Deploying the Theme CSS Client Extension
+## Exercise Two: Deploying the Theme CSS Client Extension

 The Clarity workspace includes a theme CSS client extension for updating theme's styles.
 To deploy this client extension: